 The Converted AC power is used for running your gadgets like the TV, Microwave, Refrigerator etc. My friend do you know that you can directly use the DC power from the solar panels for some specific applications like cell phone recharger, LED night lights.
 Mostly the power from a home solar power system is used to power AC loads.

-The Solar Inverters work by taking in power from a Direct Current (DC) Source, in our case it is the solar array.
+The Inverters work by taking in power from a Direct Current (DC) Source, in our case it is the solar array.
 The power is generated in the range of 250 Volts to 600 Volts.
 DC power is converted into AC power by the inversion process taking place in the inverter.

 This process of DC to AC Conversion is achieved by using a set of solid state devices like SCR’s, MOSFET’s, IGBT’s.
 These devices when connected in a typical H-Bridge Arrangement perform back and forth flipping of the DC power thereby creating AC power.